 Enter a Service account name, such as pubsub-quickstart.

-Click Add another role and add Cloud Pub/Sub Subscriber.
+Click Add another role and add Pub/Sub Subscriber.

 Click Continue.
-Note that you do not need to grant users access to this service account.
+You do not need to grant users access to this service account.

 Click Create Key.
-The key is used by the client library to access the Cloud Pub/Sub API.
+The key is used by the client library to access the Pub/Sub API.